jpovey/SimpleAggregate/README.md

 ### Aggregate Processor
 The aggregate processor allows users to rehydrate, command an action to be performed and commit new events against an aggregate.

-The `AggregateProcessor` requires an instance of `IEventStore` which should be used to wrap the event store data access implementation.
+The `AggregateProcessor` requires an instance of `IEventSource` which should be used to wrap the data access implementation of your desired event source.

 This class could be used in a command handler to perform some business logic against an aggregate.